 What's Next?

 Blind guessing strategy is great in a pinch, but elimination is always better!
-Check out our guides on how to make your best guesses on the ACT, how to eliminate answer choices on the ACT math section, and how to avoid the top elimination pitfalls that many students make
+Check out our guides on how to make your best guesses on the ACT, how to eliminate answer choices on the ACT math section, and how to avoid the top elimination pitfalls that many students make.

 Want to get more ACT practice?
 Check out all the free ACT tests available online and gauge how you're scoring by checking out what falls into a "good" and "bad" ACT score.

 Want to improve your ACT score by 4 points or more?
-Check out PrepScholar's test-prep program our five day free trial.
+Check out PrepScholar's test-prep program with our five day free trial.